kumara72/Transiesta_calculator/README.md

 Overview:
 This repository automates the complex and often tedious workflow of Quantum Transport Calculations using Siesta and TranSIESTA (NEGF + DFT).

 It was designed specifically to address the stability issues often encountered in 1D/2D/3D systems in transport calculations (e.g., Density Matrix divergence or "explosions").
-It handles the entire pipeline—from initial convergence testing to the final I-V characteristics—with zero manual file copying.
+It handles the entire pipeline from initial convergence testing to the final I-V characteristics—with zero manual file copying.

 The Problem:
 1. Divergence: Transport calculations often fail with `dDmax` values exploding (e.g., > 40.0) instead of converging.